What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 Understanding how these pricing layers stack up will help you avoid surprises when launching your LLM-powered product or automation.

-When companies talk about “LLM cost,” they’re often thinking just about token usage — but the real cost of integrating LLMs into your business includes multiple layers: LLM APIs, document intelligence tools, OCR services, and infrastructure.
+When companies talk about “LLM cost,” they’re often thinking only about model usage — but the real cost of building a production AI system includes multiple layers: model inference, document understanding, search and retrieval, infrastructure, integration, monitoring, and ongoing optimization.

-Let’s break it down based on what you’ll actually pay for when building a modern, LLM-powered AI system.
+Let’s break it down based on what you’ll actually pay for when building a modern, LLM-powered AI system.bhg

 LLM API Usage